 Making your own compost can be as easy as piling brown layers (straw, leaves), and green layers (grass clippings, livestock manure, food waste) on top of one another.
 Keep the pile moist and turn it often.

-If a pile is too messy, or you are concerned about rodents and other animals getting into your pile, there are all kinds of composters available for purchase to contain your vegetable scraps and make turning a cinch.
+If a pile is too messy, or you are concerned about rodents and other animals getting into your pile, there are all kinds of composters and bins available for purchase to contain your vegetable scraps and make turning a cinch.

 Organic (straw, hay, grass clippings, shredded bark) cover the soil and insulate it from extreme heat and cold.
 Mulches reduce water loss through evaporation and deter the growth of weeds.
 They break down slowly, enriching the soil with organic matter.
 Visit the Clemson University Cooperative Extension Service for an in-depth discussion of mulch and mulching techniques.

 Inorganic mulches (pebbles, gravel, black plastic, landscape fabrics) will prevent rapid evaporation and keep weeds down just as an organic mulch does.
 Unlike organic mulches, they do not need to be replaced every year and will not attract insects and rodents.
 However, inorganic mulches do not benefit the soil by breaking down and adding organic matter which improves soil structure and nutrient content.
 If you’re looking to improve your soil structure, use a clean, seed-free, high-quality garden mulch.